cap-js/attachments/README.md

 }
 ```

 In this guide, we use the [Incidents Management reference sample app](https://github.com/cap-js/incidents-app) as the base application to provide a demonstration how to use this plugin.
-A miniature version of this app can be found within the [tests](https://github.com/cap-js/attachments/tree/main/tests/incidents-app) directory for local testing.
+A miniature version of this app can be found within the [tests](./tests/incidents-app) directory for local testing.

-For object store integration, see [Object Stores](#object-stores).
+For productive use, a valid object store binding is required, see [Object Stores](#object-stores).

 ## Local Walk-Through
 With the steps above, we have successfully set up asset handling for our reference application.
-Let's see that in action by extending the Incidents Entity in the schema.cds file.
-We can try out the scenarios where the attachments contents are stored locally in the database.
+To test the application locally, use the following steps.
+For local testing, the attachments contents are stored in a local database.

 1. **Start the server**: